dstnbrkr/componentkit/_docs/datasource-gotchas.md

 ---
-title: Good Practices
+title: Gotchas
 layout: docs
-permalink: /docs/good-practices-datasources.html
+permalink: /docs/datasource-gotchas.html
 ---

+## Lifecycle

+The lifecycle of the datasource should match the life-cyle of the collection view or table view it is used with.
+You might otherwise end up with the content of your list view being out of sync with the internal state of the datasource and this most probably will cause a crash eventually.

-## Don't forget that the datasource involves asynchronous operations
+## The datasource involves asynchronous operations

 **Each changeset is computed asynchronously** by `CKComponentDatasource`, therefore the corresponding changes are not reflected immediately on the corresponding `UITableView` or `UICollectionView` and it is important to be careful about sources of data being out of sync.